hannibal002/SkyHanni/docs/FEATURES.md

     + Shows lines between you, your pig and it's orb.
 + Added Shiny orb tracker. - Daveed (https://github.com/hannibal002/SkyHanni/pull/4355)
 + Added a fix for a Hypixel bug where Diana spades will sometimes play low-pitched Minecraft music. - Luna (https://github.com/hannibal002/SkyHanni/pull/5527)
++ Added a tracker for Beach Balls used and Fishy Treats earned during the Year of the Seal. - RemainingDelta (https://github.com/hannibal002/SkyHanni/pull/6459)

 ### Hoppity and Chocolate Factory